 - Rubber bands

 - Small electric motor (Look at hobby or electronics stores, and make sure you get one with a motor pulley)

 - For the car body: cardboard milk carton, water bottle, cardboard, foam board, or similar materials

-- For the wheels: plastic bottle caps, film canister caps, toy wheels such as K'nex, etc.
+- For the front wheels and back wheels: plastic bottle caps, film canister caps, toy wheels such as K'nex, etc.

 - For the axles: Stiff wire or wooden shish-kabob skewers

 - Straws or eye screws to mount the axles